Anthemis cotula: Description

 The fruits are achenes (with no pappus).
 They are wrinkled, ribbed with ten ridges, and have small glandular bumps across the surface.

 Toxicity

 Anthemis cotula is potentially toxic to dogs, cats, horses, and guinea pigs.
-Clinical signs include contact dermatitis, vomiting, diarrhea, anorexia, allergic reactions.
+Clinical signs include contact dermatitis, vomiting, diarrhea, anorexia, and allergic reactions.
 Long term use can lead to bleeding tendencies.
 The foliage may also cause skin irritation.